Interview Query

 2 27

-33. You are given a table of user experiences representing each person’s past employment history.
+73. You are given a table of user experiences representing each person’s past employment history.
 Answer the following:

 For this question, you are interested in analyzing the career paths of data scientists.
-Let’s say that the titles you care about are bucketed into three categories: data scientist, senior data scientist, and data science manager.
+Let’s say the titles you care about are bucketed into three categories: data scientist, senior data scientist, and data science manager.

 Here’s a partial solution to this question: